pingcap/tidb/docs/design/2022-10-13-mysql-compatible-auto-increment.md

 }
 ```

+`increment` / `offset` have no special meaning here, they are just used to make the behaviour compatible with MySQL after setting  `@@auto_increment_increment` / `@@auto_increment_offset`.
+I personally do not think people will use two TiDB cluster and set up master-master (bidirectional) replication via this.
+See also https://github.com/pingcap/tidb/issues/14245

 ### HA of the service

 To overcome the SPOF(single-point-of-failure) issue, the centralized auto ID allocating service should have at least a primary and a backup process.
 [Etcd](https://etcd.io/) is used for that.